ministryofjustice/laa-ccms-caab/README.md

 ## OPA/OIA and connector

-The OPA/OIA and connector services are not required for the ui to get working, but if you want to test / develop features for the integration then this is required.
+The OPA/OIA and connector services are not required for the ui to start up locally, but if you want to test / develop features for the integration then this is required.

 This [connector guide](https://github.com/ministryofjustice/laa-ccms-connector/blob/main/documentation/gradle-docker-build.md) can be followed to get the connector/opa/oia up and running.